English Paper Piecing for Beginners

 I like the control, I like that I’m not introducing adhesives, and I’ve just built the muscle memory over time.
 I use a simple corner-catching method to secure the fabric around the paper, and it works beautifully.

-It’s a little slower up front—but very satisfying and I think there is a time savings in the end when its time to remove the paper!
+It’s a little slower up front as a beginner (I am SUPER fast now)—but very satisfying and I think there is a time savings in the end when its time to remove the paper!
 They just pop right out and you can press the papers and reuse them again and again.

 The Alternative: Glue Basting